 This morning we had the pleasure of hearing from Angus Bancroft, and his research on illicit cryptomarkets – particularly as they relate to the sales and purchases of drugs, and the moral economies that surround these exchanges.

 Angus was introduced by John O’Brien, a longtime member of the summer school whose research focuses on alcohol and the night time economy.
 John began the seminar by asking Angus what exactly a cryptomarket is.
 Angus responded that these are digital forums hosted on the Tor darknet, and predominately (but not exclusively) these forums trade in illicit substances.
 Generally users of these markets will only accept payment in the form of cryptocurrency such as bitcoin.
 This makes the trades and exchanges untraceable, and correspondingly makes these market spaces resilient to oversight or regulation.

 As Angus explained, it is the very illicit nature of these spaces which makes them highly moral.
 Rather than feeding into expectations we may have about cut throat, hyper competitive spaces – these markets instead exhibit a powerful sense of trust and reciprocity.
-The buyers and sellers know one another, and know who to avoid.
+The buyers and sellers “know” one another (through ID tags rather than real names), and know who to avoid.
 When new users enter the space, they must put in considerable effort to show they are trustworthy and build networks and relationships with other users.
 This has grown these markets from their original incarnation as a kind of eBay buy and sell system, into a fully fledged social ecosystem.